12 Effective And Safe Ways For Kids To Lose Weight

 Dangers Of Losing Weight Too Fast

 Though weight loss is considered a positive goal for children aiming to manage obesity, rapid weight loss is not healthy.
 In an urge to cut calories, children may develop unhealthy eating habits that may take away important nutrients from their diet, which may cause fatigue, low immunity, and reduced bone density.
-Metabolism may slow down as fast weight loss is perceived as ‘starving’ by the body by many and that is the main reason why one tends to gain weight fast after a rapid weight loss spree.
-It may also cause loss of muscle mass which is not considered healthy.
+Metabolism may slow down as fast weight loss is perceived as ‘starving’ by the body and that is the main reason why one tends to gain weight fast after a rapid weight loss spree.
+It may also cause loss of muscle mass, which is not considered healthy.
 Additionally, girls may encounter problems with their menstrual health.
-Therefore, the recommended target is to lose weight gradually, following a healthy diet and engaging in physical activity (6) (7).
+Therefore, the aim should be to lose weight gradually by following a healthy diet and engaging in physical activity (6) (7).
+Parents should be mindful of the psychological effects that rapid weight loss can have on children, as it may contribute to body image concerns or foster an unhealthy relationship with food.

 If your child isn’t losing weight despite all your efforts, consult a pediatrician to rule out an underlying health concern.
 Hypothyroidism and Cushing’s syndrome are chronic diseases where losing weight is difficult due to slow metabolism.